marcosvliras/no-name/README.md

 The name Sophie was chosen because, in most cultures, it stands for wisdom.
 And when it comes to investments, let's face it: you need wisdom to make good choices.

 When I mentioned the name to a few friends, one of them immediately thought of the book "Sophie's Choice", which is about tough decisions and their consequences.
-I knew right then that it was the perfect name haha.
+I knew right then that it was the perfect name.
+By the way, much better than "no-name-project" haha.

 ## CLI